evergreen-ci/git-co-evg-base/goodbase-docs/content/concepts/actions.md

 ## Performing git actions when the criteria are meet

 Once a revision that meets the specified criteria is found, that revision can be used to perform certain git operations.
-By default, a git checkout will be performed to checkout the revision in the local repository.
+By default, no git action will be performed.
 However, the `--git-operation` option can be provided to change this behavior.

 The option takes one of the following as an argument: